The Mathematical Basics and the Results of the Theory of physical structures

-However, under Definition 1, the presence of the functional relation (5.10) is not sufficient condition for the function (5.9) to give a planar ternary phenomenologically symmetric geometry of rank 4.
+phenomenologically symmetric geometry of rank 4.
 It is also necessary, under the same Definition, that the relation (5.10) be a generating one in the sense as follows: {\it any other nontrivial relation must be a corollary of that relation (5.10).}

 We shall demonstrate that that very condition the equation (5.10) does not satisfy.
-We shall take on a plane a heptuple of points $<ijklpmn>$ and assign to it, according the function (5.9), all the thirty-five areas $S(ijk),S(ijl), \\ \ldots,S(imn); \ S(jkl),S(jkp),\ldots,$\ $S(pmn)$ of the respective triangles $<ijk>,\ldots,<pmn>$.
-Out of these thirty-five areas, it is possible to eliminate, under the relation (5.10), with respect to the relation, twenty: $S(jkl),\ldots, \\ S(pmn)$.
+We shall take on a plane a heptuple of points $\langle ijklpmn \rangle$ and assign to it, according the function (5.9), all the thirty-five areas $S(ijk),S(ijl), \\ \ldots,S(imn); \ S(jkl),S(jkp),\ldots,$\ $S(pmn)$ of the respective triangles $\langle ijk \rangle,\ldots, \\ \langle pmn \rangle$.
+Out of these thirty-five areas, it is possible to eliminate, under the relation (5.10), with respect to the relation, twenty: $S(jkl),\ldots, S(pmn)$.
 Among the remaining fifteen areas, \ $S(ijk),S(ijl),\ldots,$ $S(imn)$ there is one trivial relation, for they depend on fourteen coordinates $x_i,y_i,x_j,y_j, \\ \ldots,x_n,y_n$ only.
 If the relation (5.10) is an originating one, then, eliminating for example the area $S(ijk)$ yields fourteen areas